Skip to main content

 FormMeaning

-ToolName(content)Applies to a specific path, command, agent type, or another tool-specific value when that tool supports content rules.
+ToolName(content)Applies to a specific path, command, agent type, or other tool-specific value.

-Use canonical tool names such as Read, Edit, Write, Bash, Grep, Glob, WebFetch, WebSearch, Agent, and MCP names like mcp__github__create_issue.
+Use canonical tool names: Read, Edit, Write, Bash, Grep, Glob, WebFetch, WebSearch, Agent, and MCP names like mcp__github__create_issue.
 If the content contains parentheses, escape them:

 {